kubermatic/kubermatic/docs/resource-handling.md

 ObjectCreator is a function definition to handle the create/update of a runtime.Object.
 It uses `runtime.Object` as that is the minimal interface which gets satisfied by all Kubernetes objects.
-That way we can have a single function to reconcile all Objects within a single function.
+That way we can reconcile all Objects within a single function.
 `existing` will be the already existing object coming from the cache.
 If no object is found in the cache `existing` is nil.
 ```go
 type ObjectCreator = func(existing runtime.Object) (runtime.Object, error)